 The history of Polonnaruwa

-Polonnaruwa was the thriving commercial and religious centre of Sri Lanka some 800 years ago.
+Polonnaruwa was the thriving commercial and religious center of Sri Lanka some 800 years ago.
 It consists of a lot of temples and religious buildings.
 For three centuries it was the royal capital, of both the Chola and Sinhalese kingdoms.
 In Polonnaruwa, it all started in the late 10th century when the South Indian Chola dynasty had conquered Sri Lanka.

 The Cholas chose Polonnaruwa as their new capital and moved the capital from Anuradhapura.
 Their reasons were apparently that is was a strategically better place to be protected from attacks from the Ruhunu Sinhalese kingdom in the south-east, and that it had fewer mosquitos!!!
 LOL, it didn`t feel like there was a lack of mosquitos here, especially in the evenings when they came out in swarms……